Veteran Ownership

 For funding, SBA Veterans Advantage loans offer fee reductions and favorable terms.
 However, a 2021 Syracuse University study found that 52% of veteran entrepreneurs had to self-fund because they couldn't secure loans.
 This highlights the importance of choosing franchises with strong SBA approval rates and reasonable capital requirements.

-Franchises Reporting for Duty: Examples with Real Veteran Support
+Franchises Reporting for Duty: Real Veteran Support Examples

 "Veteran-friendly" gets thrown around a lot, but real support means real money.
 Here are franchises putting their commitment in writing: